ericx1907/til/ubuntu/Package_Management_Using_apt_and_dpkg.md

-`dpkg` is the low level package manager for Debain(Ubuntu is a distribution based on Debian), which is called by `apt-get` at some point. `apt` provides the same functionality as `apt-get` and `apt-cache` but is more user-friendly and more suitable for interactive use by default.
+`dpkg` is the low level package manager for Debain (Ubuntu is a linux distribution based on Debian). `dpkg` is called by `apt-get/apt-cache` at some point. `apt` provides the same functionality as `apt-get` and `apt-cache` but is more user-friendly and more suitable for interactive use by default.

 To update, upgrade system packages:
 ```{bash}